hrishikeshtawade04/the_inspector/README.md

 $ rosrun the_inspector the_inspector <path to the directory to store images>
 ```
 ## Running ROS test via command-line
 The test is written using gtest and rostest.
 Close all the running processes before executing the commands below to run the rostest.
+The go to data folder and unzip the storedInspectorData.bag.zip file in the data folder itself and then run following commands.
 ```
 $ cd <path to catkin Workspace>
 $ source devel/setup.bash